vistuleB/on/README.md

 [![Package Version](https://img.shields.io/hexpm/v/on)](https://hex.pm/packages/on)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/on/)

-Guards for the core gleam types to apply with the `<- use` syntax.

 ```sh
 gleam add on@1
 ```

+The ‘on’ package consists of a collection of guards that can be paired with Gleam's `<- use` syntax.
+The package replicates some functions from the Gleam stdlib under a uniform naming scheme.

 ## Overview

-All ‘on’ API functions adhere to the same pattern exemplified by `on.error_ok`:
+All package functions adhere to the same pattern as:

 ```gleam
 // 'on' package